[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 A 16-mile car shuttle is required to complete this route.
 If you are really hardcore it is possible to use a mountain bike shuttle as your shuttle vehicle.
 A mountain bike shuttle will add 1:30 to your adventure.

-Under normal conditions the water in The Chute is never more than waist deep and usually only ankle deep, but you will be walking in it for approximately half the route.
+Under normal conditions the water in The Chute is never more than waist deep and usually only ankle deep, but don't be surprised if you encounter a section of chest deep water or even a short swim.
+This is a slot canyon, conditions change with every major storm.
+You will be wading in ankle deep water for approximately half the route.
 The hiking is easy with hardly any noticeable gain or loss in elevation.
 A walking stick or trekking poles are highly advised for this adventure.
 The creek bottom alternates between pebbles, gravel, sand, clay and boulders.
 Although this route normally requires no swimming it would still be prudent to pack whatever you want to keep dry into drybags and to bring a warm jacket.
 Neoprene socks worn inside your shoes will help keep your feet warm in colder weather.

 During high spring runoff this route will be much more difficult.
-High water through this canyon usually lasts only a couple of weeks but caution and sound judgement should be used as always.
+High water through this canyon usually lasts only a couple of weeks but caution and sound judgment should always be used.
 The USGS provides real-time stream flow data for the Muddy River near Emery, Utah.
 Unfortunately the river gage at Emery is not a true measure of what you will find in The Chute since the farmers upstream divert some water.
 I have done this hike when the Emery gage had a reading of 150 cfs.
 At 150 cfs on the Emery gage the hiking begins to get difficult.

 The USGS 7.5 minute topographical maps required for this hike are "Tomsich Butte" and "Hunt Draw".
 Navigation for this adventure is easy, but there is no real trail.
 You will be walking and wading in a canyon bottom.
 A GPS is useful in identifying the correct trailhead and checking that you are on course.
 All waypoints and maps for this route use the WGS84 datum.
 The Chute of Muddy Creek is rated 1C III using the Canyon Rating System.